manand881/Conch/Readme.md

 # Conch Dataset for ODM

-This is a sample dataset I generated to contribute to the OpenDroneMap community.
-This is dataset consists of images of a conch captured in all 3 axes using a mobile phone and a rotating stool.
+This is a sample dataset I generated to contribute to the [OpenDroneMap community](https://community.opendronemap.org/) and specifically to the [ODMdata Repository](https://github.com/OpenDroneMap/ODMdata).
+This dataset consists of images of a conch on a rotating stool, captured in all 3 axes using a [Mobile Phone](https://en.wikipedia.org/wiki/Redmi_Note_8).

 ![Conch 3D Model](/Conch.png)